johnsengendo/DigitalTwins_part2/README.md

 The [topology script](https://github.com/johnsengendo/DigitalTwins_part2/blob/main/Physical_Twin/network-topology-script.py)  sets up a video streaming application using Mininet and Containernet, simulating dynamic network conditions by varying bandwidth and delay in real-time.
 The setup includes server and client containers for video streaming, with network properties changing every 120 seconds.
 The script supports automatic testing and can be controlled via command-line arguments.

 Key Features:
-- **Dynamic Network Simulation:** Adjusts bandwidth and delay across a simulated link.
+- **Dynamic network simulation:** Adjusts bandwidth and delay to create variability in the network and as well to collect more data.
+Below is a table of different parameters used:
 - **Automated Testing:** Option to enable autotest mode for automated topology testing.
 - **Integration with Mininet:** Utilizes Mininet and ComNetsEmu for network simulation and container management.